 New Canaan Library

-This new library is the physical and metaphorical heart of the Town of New Canaan.
-Located on a prominent gateway site, with a new sloped park eventually creating a grand civic space, it serves as a dynamic community learning platform for a wide variety of interests, with places for reading, cooking, making, socializing, tutoring, working, teaching, studying, and quiet contemplation.
+This new 42,700-square-foot library is the physical and metaphorical heart of the Town of New Canaan.
+Located on a prominent gateway site, with a new sloped park creating a grand civic space, it serves as a dynamic community learning platform for a wide variety of interests, with places for reading, cooking, making, socializing, tutoring, working, teaching, studying, and quiet contemplation.

 Client